Oriana10/PatientAppBackAutomation/README.md

 # Patient Module Automation

-Complementary project to the Patient Module project. <br>
-The aim is speeding up the creation of modules. <br>
+Additional project to the Paciente system.
+Automation for speeding up the creation of python modules. <br>
-The main technologies used in the project are Python and Bash. <br>
-Bash scripts automate repetitive tasks, complex operations and file manipulation.
-Python scripts also make it easy to automate tasks, create workflows and develop software efficiently in a variety of environments.
+Python + Bash.
+Python scripts make it easy to automate tasks, create workflows and develop software efficiently in a variety of environments.
+As well as bash scripts automate repetitive tasks, complex operations and file manipulation.

 Run in the bash terminal within the project's base path: <br>
 `bash script.sh`